 Who we are

 The Irish Cultural Society of the Pacific Northwest was founded in 2014 as a Washington State nonprofit corporation and took over running the Sean-nós Northwest Festival.
 We are a 501(c)(3) charitable organization.
-Seán Williams and Kimberly Goetz are currently responsible for the day-to-day operations of ICSPNW.

-Seán Williams has been studying the Irish language and sean-nós singing since the 1970s.
+Board President Seán Williams has been studying the Irish language and sean-nós singing since the 1970s.
 In addition to being the President of ICSPNW, she teaches singing workshops at our festivals.
 Sean worked closely with the great sean-nós singer Joe Heaney in the final years of his life, and has recently co-written with Lillis Ó Laoire a critical and award-winning biography of Heaney’s life and works (Bright Star of the West: Joe Heaney, Irish Song-Man from Oxford University Press).
 A previous book, Focus: Traditional Irish Music (Routledge 2010) is currently in use in a number of universities in Ireland and North America.
 And her The Ethnomusicologists' Cookbook: Complete Meals from Around the World was named one of the New York Times’ Top 20 Cookbooks of 2006.
 Her current book projects include The Performance of Liminality: Sacred, Alluring, and Dangerous (a monograph); Musics of the World (a textbook); When Musicians Speak: Interviews in Ethnomusicology (an edited volume with Julia Byl); and Blood Harmony (a murder mystery).
-She is the President if ICSPNW, is a professor of Irish Studies and ethnomusicology at The Evergreen State College, and has a Facebook alter-ego named Captain Grammar Pants.
+She is a professor of Irish Studies and ethnomusicology at The Evergreen State College and has a Facebook alter-ego named Captain Grammar Pants.